Places To Visit In Winnipeg on your next trip

 The collection includes over 24,000 works from Canadian, indigenous Canadians, and international artists.
 The museum also holds the world’s largest collection of Inuit art with displays of more than 10,000 rarely seen Inuit works

 This 117-acre urban forest contains five different ecosystems – river bottom, wetland, oak forest, aspen forest, and grassland.
 What makes it so treasured is that it is still ‘virtually undisturbed.’

 One special feature of the woods is a series of oxbows or abandoned riverbeds.
 Also, Bois Des Esprits is home to the finest forest sculptures.

-And Woody, is the 3-metre high carved spirit tree.
+And Woody is the 3-meter high carved spirit tree.